 At 21 feet tall and 104 feet wide, this full size replica mimics the actual structure found in Wiltshire, England.
 This unique attraction is located about 8 miles from Foley near the entrance to Barber Marina.
 You will need to park on the roadside and walk about 200 yards into the woods.
 As you are driving you will notice cool Dinosaur sculptures by the same artist.
 Look closely until you see the Stonehenge sculptures popping out from the pines.

 Also be on the lookout for the eclectic dinosaur sculptures

 Foley’s historic downtown is home to a number of local restaurants, unique shops, and attractions.
 Foley Coffee House is a popular local choice for breakfast and lunch.
 One of the best choices for a relaxing afternoon break is Copper Kettle Tea bar.
 This charming tea houses offers a beautiful setting for enjoying an afternoon tea/coffee break.
 The owners are extremely friendly and knowledgeable about the different flavors and health benefits of tea.
 At Copper Kettle, Southern hospitality is alive and well.
 Staff ask you about your day and even recommend area attractions.

 The charming decor adds to the relaxing setting of a tea break.
 As you wait for your delicious loose leaf tea to be brewed, you can enjoy all the unique teapots and accessories on the walls.

 If you prefer to sit outside and enjoy the Southern sunshine, there is plenty of cozy seating available.

-Enjoy a leisurely ride on the Hugh S. Branyon Backcountry Trail
+Hugh S. Branyon Backcountry Trail